Archan6el/post-facto-calibration/README.md

 `git clone https://github.com/Archan6el/post-facto-calibration`

-Each folder will have its own readme with information about its contents
+**Each folder will have its own readme with information about its contents**

-For info about coded apertures:

-`cat codedaperture/README.md`

 All program files can be ran using python3